 It is often hard to spot people who are experiencing targeting, harassment and bullying.
 By its nature, it is an insidious activity that usually goes on out of sight of staff.
 The victim is often reluctant to come forward because they feel that 'telling' might only make matters worse for themselves and make the situation worse.
 The following symptoms might be an indication that a person is being bullied:

 Emotional

-- Lost confidence
+- $\circ \quad \text{Lost confidence} \\$

 - Loss of self-esteem

-- Irritability
+- o Irritability

 - Aggression

-- o Panic attacks
+- Panic attacks

 - Depression

 - Suicidal thoughts

 Physical